JaninaMattes/Autonomous-Explorer-Drone/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A central question in robotics is how to design a control system for an agile mobile robot in the continuous domain.
-This project focuses on the setting of autonomous drone flight.
-Reinforcement learning (RL) is selected since it can directly optimize a task-level objective and can leverage domain randomization to cope with model uncertainty, allowing the discovery of more robust control responses.
+The design of a control system for an agile mobile robot in the continuous domain is a central question in robotics.
+This project specifically addresses the challenge of autonomous drone flight.
+Reinforcement learning (RL) is utilized as it can directly optimize a task-level objective and leverage domain randomization to handle model uncertainty, enabling the discovery of more robust control responses.

 ### Training Result